Mingo: History

 Logan did not participate in the resulting Lord Dunmore's War.
 He was not likely to have been at the climactic Battle of Point Pleasant.
 Rather than take part in the peace conference, he expressed his thoughts about the encroachment by Europeans in "Logan's Lament."
 His speech was printed and widely distributed.
 It is one of the most well-known examples of Native American oratory.

 By 1830, the Mingo were flourishing in western Ohio, where they had improved their farms and established schools and other civic institutions.
 After the US passed the Indian Removal Act in that same year, the government pressured the Mingo to sell their lands and migrate west of the Mississippi River to Kansas, which they did in 1832.
-In Kansas, the Mingo joined other Seneca and Cayuga bands, and the tribes shared the Neosho Reservation.
+In Kansas, the various nations that were called Mingo had to share the Neosho Reservation and consolidate.

 In 1869, after the American Civil War, the US government pressed for Indian removal of these tribes from Kansas to Indian Territory (present-day Oklahoma).
-The three tribes moved to present-day Ottawa County, Oklahoma.
-In 1881, a band of Cayuga from Canada joined the Seneca in Indian Territory.
+They moved to present-day Ottawa County, Oklahoma.
+In 1881, a group of Cayuga from Canada joined the Seneca in Indian Territory.
 In 1902, several years before Oklahoma Territory was admitted as a state, 372 members of the joint tribe received individual land allotments under a federal program to extinguish communal tribal land holdings so that statehood could take place, and to encourage assimilation to the European-American model.
-This resulted in considerable loss of their lands in the following decades.
+This resulted in a considerable loss of their lands in the following decades.

-In 1937 after the Oklahoma Indian Welfare Act was passed, the descendants of these tribes reorganized to re-establish self-government.
-They identified as the Seneca-Cayuga Tribe of Oklahoma and became federally recognized.
+In 1937 after the Oklahoma Indian Welfare Act was passed, the descendants of the Seneca and Cayuga reorganized to re-establish self-government.
+They named themselves the Seneca-Cayuga Tribe of Oklahoma and became federally recognized.

 Today, the tribe numbers over 5,000 members.
-They continue to maintain cultural and religious ties to the Six Nations of the Iroquois, which have been based largely in Ontario, Canada since after the American Revolutionary War.
-At the time, Great Britain ceded its territory south of the Great Lakes and east of the Mississippi River to the newly independent American states, including most of the lands controlled by the Iroquois in New York and Pennsylvania.
+They continue to maintain political affiliation with the League, which have been based largely in Ontario, Canada since after the American Revolutionary War.
+At the time, Great Britain ceded its territory south of the Great Lakes and east of the Mississippi River to the newly independent American states, including most of the lands controlled by the Haudenosaunee in New York and Pennsylvania.
 Some of the Six Nations also have bands with reservations in New York State, their original homeland.
 In the US, these governments are recognized as separate tribes.